Did You Know? 50% of people who snore loudly have obstructive sleep apnea (OSA) *According to the American Academy of Sleep Medicine

 Dental sleep medicine is a facet of general dentistry focused on treating sleep disorders such as snoring and obstructive sleep apnea (OSA).
 The office of Dr. Vagnozzi-Bucci uses oral appliance therapy to treat snoring and mild to moderate obstructive sleep apnea.

-What is a Snore Guard and how does it work?
+What is an oral appliance and how does it work?

 A snore guard is a removable device, similar to a sports mouth guard.
-The device is designed to properly align the jaws and prevent the tongue and soft tissue from blocking the airway.
+The device is designed to properly align the jaws and prevent the tongue and soft tissue from blocking the airway during sleep.